ElijahY123/HustleHard/README.md

 ## Home Page

-The home page is a built in step counter that allows the user to input a step goal.
+The home page is a built in Pedometer that allows the user to input a step goal.
 The total steps are kept track of as well as the number of miles traveled and the amount of calories burned.
+To update the step count to the user, you can pull down on the screen to refresh to step count, miles walked, and calories burned

 ## Calendar Page